Effective OCD Treatment for Adults in Florida

 If any of this sounds familiar to you, you are not alone.
 I want to tell you loud and clear: There is hope.
 With effective OCD treatment - you CAN get better, and you can have your life back.

-Tons of research studies have shown again and again that Cognitive Behavior Therapy (CBT) and Exposure and Response Prevention (ERP) are effective treatments for adults with OCD.
+Tons of research studies have shown that Exposure and Response Prevention (ERP) is the most effective treatment for adults with OCD.

-In a nutshell, CBT helps you change the way you think, which in turn helps you approach and handle different situations differently.
-In therapy, you will learn how to “talk back” to your obsessions with facts, and importantly, learn to tolerate and accept uncertainty.
-An important focus of CBT is learning to gradually face your fears.
+An important focus of ERP is learning to gradually face the situations that trigger your obsessive thoughts.
 In therapy, we call approaching anxiety-provoking situations exposures.
 Through lots of exposure practice, you will teach your body and brain that:

 1. The feared situations are uncomfortable but not dangerous